wix-incubator/okidoc/docs/okidoc-md-visitor.md

 }

 function createApiClassMethod(nodeFromVisitor) {
-  // return ast of cleaned up method with JSDoc and empty body }
+  // return ast of a cleaned up method with JSDoc and empty body }

 module.exports = {